 Legal 500 – Ranked in both Financial & General Crime

-Opinions: “Charles Sherrard QC’s cross-examination is like missible strikes and just as effective!”
+Opinions: “Charles Sherrard QC’s cross-examination is like missile strikes and just as effective!”

 “His recall of facts and detail is frightening, but always accurate”

 Legal advisor to The Sun regarding Ched Evans acquittal and relevant law.